 In Chapter 1, Section 4.1, the issue of the unique nature of school subject matter content is addressed.
-It is obvious that each subject has a unique, specific nature.
+Each subject has a unique, specific nature.
 This has significance for the use of teaching aids in a particular subject.

 Certain subjects deal especially with subject-object relationships, e.g., the natural sciences, geography and professional-technical subjects.
-Here, the pupil has to deal with a natural phenomenon, object, etc. In teaching this content, it certainly is obvious that the teacher will make use of real examples, models, replicas, representations, etc. as teaching aids.
-Thus, because of the unique nature of the content, it is possible to choose specific teaching aids to effectively present the content.
+Here, the pupil must deal with a natural phenomenon, object, etc. In teaching this content, the teacher will make use of real examples, models, replicas, representations, etc. as teaching aids.
+Thus, given the unique nature of the content, it is possible to choose specific teaching aids to effectively present the content.
 The example on the previous page was selected from the natural sciences (Basson, 1978: 119).

-The example shows clearly that on the basis of the nature of the content of the subject and also the particular lesson (lesson design) the teacher makes a choice of the ways in which he, with the help of a specific teaching aid, is going to present the learning content.
+The example clearly shows that, on the basis of the nature of the content of the subject, and also the particular lesson (lesson design), the teacher makes a choice of the ways in which he/she, with the help of a specific teaching aid, is going to present the learning content.
 The flowchart shows different possibilities.
 Take the structure of a flower as an example.
-From the flowchart it is clear that there are various teaching aids that can be chosen to present (unlock) this topic.
+From the flowchart there are various teaching aids which can be chosen to present (unlock) this topic.

-A classification of teaching aids also can be constituted in other subject areas to try to indicate the possible choices that exist on the basis of the unique nature of the subject.
+A classification of teaching aids also can be constituted in other subject areas to indicate possible choices based on the unique nature of the subject.
 Briel's (1980) model for the choice of teaching aids is shown on the following page.